 Casserole Ingredient Notes

-- Shredded potatoes, hash browns: They can be thawed or frozen hashbrowns, the frozen will just take a bit longer.
+- Shredded potatoes, hash browns: They can be thawed or frozen hashbrowns, frozen will just take a bit longer to bake.
 I used Ore Ida Hash Brown Potatoes but any shredded potatoes will work.

 - Breakfast sausage: I like a combination of hot and mild sausage but choose any pork sausage you like or even turkey sausage.
 You can also make this with any meat including ham, bacon, chicken or beef.